JustinTArthur/vsfieldkit/docs/usage.rst

         can be used to merge some of that original data on top of the filled-and-continued repair of the bar.
 Otherwise, this introduces noise.

+    :param str prefill_mode:
+        How to fill the blank line prior to interpolation.
+This is passed directly to the fillborders plugin.
+This pre-fill is used to improve the quality of the least-squares regression that is applied afterwards.

+        As of fillborders v2, possible values are ``"fillmargins"``, ``"mirror"``, and ``"repeat"``.

 Utility
 ^^^^^^^